raghavdhingra24/rpi-india-checker/README.md

 # rpi-india-checker
-A project to check the availability of Raspberry Pi boards in India on several Official and Unofficial sites
+A project to check the availability of Raspberry Pi boards in India on several Official and Unofficial Websites

 This script was created by me a few months back when I wanted to buy a Raspberry Pi and due to shortage it was very hard to keep a track of availability of these boards on several websites.\
 It is a Python script using Beautiful Soup and requests library.\
 It currently checks the following sites:
-- Official Sites
+- Official Webites
   - Robocraze
   - SilverlineElectronics
   - FactoryForward
   - Thingbits
-- Unofficial Sites
+- Unofficial Webites
   - CrazyPi
   - Embeddinator